MicrosoftDocs/bot-docs/articles/resources-support.md

 # Include the following line commented out
 ROBOTS: Index, Follow
 ---
-# Get support for the Bot Framework
+# Additional resources for the Bot Framework
 These resources provide additional information and support for developing bots with the Bot Framework.

 |**Support type**                    | **Contact**